 The aforementioned sea monster.

 A giant, prehistoric kangaroo.
-Eustace and Courage turn into these in one episode.
+In one episode, Eustace and Courage turn into these after receiving bone transplants from the remains of this ancient creature.

 Alien Brain Visitor